collocations.org

 The trip has fired his enthusiasm for all things French.

-trying to hide the boyish enthusiasm bubbling up inside him
+He tried to hide the boyish enthusiasm bubbling up inside him.

 I look forward to the challenge ahead with great enthusiasm.